statespace-tech/toolfront/README.md

 ## Quickstart

-ToolFront turns markdowns and scripts into navigable sitemaps for your AI agents.
+ToolFront turns markdowns and scripts into navigable environments for your AI agents.

 ```bash
 mysite/